How to Clear Cloudy Pool Water: Complete Fix Guide 2024

 1. Run filter continuously: Keep your pump running 24/7 during treatment.
 This is not the time to save on electricity.

 2. Clean filter frequently: For sand filters, backwash when pressure rises 8-10 psi above clean pressure.
-For cartridge filters, rinse every 12-24 hours.
+For cartridge filters, rinse every 2-3 days or when pressure rises 8-10 psi above clean pressure.

 3. Use clarifier if needed: Add clarifier according to label directions to help bind microscopic particles.
 Avoid flocculant unless you can vacuum to waste.